dvci/shc-example-qr-codes/README.md

 # shc-example-qr-codes
-Example QR codes that are intentionally designed to throw errors in the web verifier app
+Example QR codes that are intentionally designed to throw errors in the [SMART Health Cards Web Verifier app](https://github.com/dvci/shc-web-verifier)